 Frequently Asked Questions

-At Murphy Family Dentistry, we enjoy helping patients feel confident and well-informed about choosing our dental office for their oral healthcare needs.
+At Murphy Family Implant and Cosmetic Dentistry, we enjoy helping patients feel confident and well-informed about choosing our dental office for their oral healthcare needs.
 For added convenience, several of the questions our team is asked on a regular basis and their respective answers are available below.
 If you can’t find the information you’re looking for, please contact us so that we can discuss it directly.

 Do you take my insurance?